hariinfo/thirdeye/README.md

 ### Installation
 #### Cassandra Setup
+I have a 3 node cassandra cluster that makes use of [SimpeStrategy](https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/architecture/archDataDistributeReplication.html) replication strategy as all the nodes are running on the same host guest OS (Similar to a single DC setup).

 - Run this command on all three ubuntu VM's to install and run cassandra
   ```
   sudo apt update